 We know that some of you will be resistant to the idea of training your new puppy using a crate, but when used appropriately it is a quick and totally humane way to get your puppy to understand that they are going to make you much happier if they go to the bathroom out of doors.
 The trick is to always use the crate in a positive way and NEVER put your puppy in there as punishment for something that you perceive they did wrong.
 The truth is that they do not instinctually know where to go to the bathroom.

 One of the things that puppies do know is that they don’t like to be close to their urine and defecation.
 A crate helps take advantage of this and teaches them to hold off going until you take them outdoors to go in the place you choose.

-Although a crate is not designed to be a permanent place to keep your puppy for the long-term, many crate-trained puppies learn to enjoy their crate and will seek it out even when you don’t require crating.
+A crate is not designed to be a permanent place to keep your puppy for very long periods of time.
+Many crate-trained puppies learn to enjoy their crate and will seek it out even when you don’t require crating.
 They will like it more if they do not have to hold their urine for many hours, though.

 Some Tips for Housebreaking Puppies:

 Take vacation time to housebreak your new puppy

 - Carefully monitor food and water intake

 - Out-of-crate sessions need to be 100% monitored by you